SmartScopeDocs

 1. Choose a delivery day — pick the weekday you want your digest to arrive (8 am UTC).

-2. Name your first project — projects group related packages (e.g. "Frontend", "Backend API").
+2. Name your first stack — stacks group related packages (e.g. "Frontend", "Backend API").

-3. Add packages — search npm, PyPI, GitHub, or NuGet by name and add them to your project.
+3. Add packages — search npm, PyPI, GitHub, or NuGet by name and add them to your stack.

-Once onboarding is complete you'll land on your dashboard, where you can manage all your projects and packages at any time.
+Once onboarding is complete you'll land on your dashboard, where you can manage all your stacks and packages at any time.

-Click + New project in the top-right of your dashboard.
-Give the project a name and, optionally, paste or upload a package.json or requirements.txt to import packages in bulk.
+Click + New stack in the top-right of your dashboard.
+Give the stack a name and, optionally, paste or upload a package.json or requirements.txt to import packages in bulk.

-Double-click the project name on the dashboard card.
+Double-click the stack name on the dashboard card.
 Edit the name inline and press Enter to save, or Escape to cancel.

-Open the project card's action menu and choose Delete project.
+Open the stack card's action menu and choose Delete.
 You'll be asked to confirm.
-Deleting a project removes all of its packages and stops tracking them in future digests.
+Deleting a stack removes all of its packages and stops tracking them in future digests.

 Adding packages

-Packages are added per-project.
-Open a project card and click Add package, or use the bulk import option when creating a new project.
+Packages are added per-stack.
+Open a stack card and click Add package, or use the bulk import option when creating a new stack.

 Supported ecosystems